 First of all, your application must expose Prometheus-formatted metrics.
 The Prometheus exposition format is the de-facto format in the realm of cloud-native monitoring.
 Prometheus uses a text-based exposition format.
 Depending on your application and use case, there are two ways to expose metrics:

 Directly exposing Prometheus metrics from applications is a common way among cloud-native applications.
 It requires developers to import Prometheus client libraries in their codes and expose metrics at a specific endpoint.
 Many applications, such as ETCD, CoreDNS, and Istio, adopt this method.

 The Prometheus community offers client libraries for most programming languages.
 Find your language on the Prometheus Client Libraries page.
 For Go developers, read Instrumenting a Go application to learn how to write a Prometheus-compliant application.

 The sample web application is an example demonstrating how an application exposes Prometheus-formatted metrics directly.

 If you don’t want to modify your code or you cannot do so because the application is provided by a third party, you can deploy an exporter which serves as an agent to scrape metric data and translate them into Prometheus format.

 For most third-party applications, such as MySQL, the Prometheus community provides production-ready exporters.
-Please refer to Exporters and Integrations for available exporters.
+Refer to Exporters and Integrations for available exporters.
 In KubeSphere, it is recommended to enable OpenPitrix and deploy exporters from the App Store.
-Exporters for MySQL, Elasticsearch, and Redis are all built-in items in the App Store.
+Exporters for MySQL, Elasticsearch, and Redis are all built-in apps in the App Store.